H A Vance Foundation Inc - Funder Overview

 -

 Hartford High School Focus: The foundation's 2023 giving was laser-focused on Hartford public high schools and college access.
-Organizations working outside Hartford or at other education levels are not aligned with current priorities.
+Organisations working outside Hartford or at other education levels are not aligned with current priorities.

 -